petertang/JourFait/README.md

 Running on OpenShift
 --------------------

-Create a new Play framework 2 application
+Create a new Play framework 2.2 or greater application

     play new play2demo
     cd play2demo
     git init

 Register at http://openshift.redhat.com/, and then create a diy (do-it-yourself) application: